bharath12b5/mvn-linux/Building-Puppet.md

     ```$ puppet cert sign agent.ibm.com```

-3. Restart both master and client, now they should connect.
+3. Restart both master and agent, now they should connect.

 4. If an error occurs, showing that